![]() | ![]() | ![]() | ![]() | ![]() |

 Speakeasy

-This examines the history of those tumultuous times on the 100 years anniversary of prohibition, in the exhibit Speakeasy.
-Utilizing museum objects, photographs and historical accounts of the day we recount the story of the prohibition era including: the bootlegging of rum runners row, Cape Cod’s involvement, the phenomena that became known as the Speakeasy, and Centerville’s own Speakeasy.
+This examines the history of those tumultuous times of prohibition, and the phenomena that became known as the Speakeasy.
+We recount the story of the prohibition era including: Cape Cod's bootlegging of rum runners row, and Centerville’s own Speakeasy.

 18th & 19th Century Small Armaments